LoneC/bslinux/README.md

 # BS/BS-Linux (Joke Distro)
-Disregaurd, this is a joke, it is just my running setup.
+Disregaurd: this repo is a joke, it is just my running setup.
+Will eventually deprecate when I move on to a wayland workstation.
 ## Installation
 ### 1. Packages
 ```